 - 1 can (14 ounces) jellied cranberry sauce

 - 1 loaf (10-3/4 ounces) frozen pound cake, thawed and cut into 1/2-inch cubes

 - 1 teaspoon vanilla extract

-- 1. In a large saucepan, combine the sugar, cornstarch and salt.
-Stir in milk until smooth.
+- 1. For custard, in a large heavy saucepan, mix sugar, cornstarch and salt; stir in milk until smooth.
 Cook and stir over medium-high heat until thickened and bubbly.
-Reduce heat; cook and stir 2 minutes longer.
+Reduce heat to low; cook and stir 2 minutes.
+Remove from heat.

-- 2. Remove from the heat.
-Stir a small amount of hot mixture into egg yolks; return all to the pan, stirring constantly.
-Bring to a gentle boil; cook and stir 2 minutes longer.
-Remove from the heat; stir in white chocolate and vanilla.
-Cool to room temperature without stirring.
+- 2. In a small bowl, whisk a small amount of hot mixture into egg yolks; return all to pan, whisking constantly.
+Bring to a gentle boil; cook and stir 2 minutes.
+Remove from heat; stir in white chocolate and vanilla.
+Press plastic wrap onto surface of custard; cool to room temperature.

 - 3. In a small bowl, whisk cranberry sauce and raspberry liqueur until smooth.

-- 4. Place half of the cake cubes in a 3-qt. trifle bowl or glass bowl.
-Spread with half of the cranberry mixture; top with half of the custard.
-Repeat layers.
-Cover and chill for at least 2 hours.
+- 4. In a 3-qt. trifle or glass bowl, layer half of the cake cubes, half of the cranberry mixture and half of the custard; repeat layers.
+Refrigerate, covered, at least 2 hours.

-- 5. In a large bowl, beat cream until it begins to thicken.
+- 5. To serve, beat cream until it begins to thicken.
 Add confectioners' sugar and vanilla; beat until stiff peaks form.
-Pipe over top.
-Yield: 14 servings (3/4 cup each).
+Pipe or spoon over top.
+Yield: 12 servings (3/4 cup each).

 3/4 cup: 422 calories, 22g fat (14g saturated fat), 122mg cholesterol, 157mg sodium, 48g carbohydrate (37g sugars, 1g fiber), 5g protein.